 There are plenty of fantastic small refractors available, designed with special lightweight tubes for traveling.
 (Both Celestron and Orion make excellent entry-level traveling refractors.
 You’ll find them in a variety of sizes and configurations, with some basic models below $100 and below $200.)
 These telescopes are versatile, drop-dead easy to use, require zero maintenance, and can fit in a backpack.

 Bottom line: If you’re looking for a traveling telescope, it’s hard to beat a good 70-100mm traveling refractor.

 Final Thoughts | Reflecting vs. Refracting Telescopes

 So, now that you’ve read this far, which is better, really?
 People have debated this question since … well, pretty much the invention of the telescope.
 (But not quite, since refractors were invented about 50 years before reflectors.)

-Hopefully this article has helped you see there are clear pros and cons for both types.
+Hopefully this article has helped you see there are clear pros and cons for both types of telescopes.

-Bottom line: There is no single right answer.
+Bottom line: There is no single best telescope type.
 It’s a personal choice, and it really depends on a number factors, your budget, and how you plan to use your telescope.
 Each has its place in astronomy.

 Whichever way you end up going, we hope this article helped you make a more informed decision.

 (Also, if you liked this article, please share it using the social media buttons below!)